open-telemetry/opentelemetry-specification/specification/trace/sdk.md

-To protect against such errors, SDK Spans MUST discard attributes, links, and events that would increase the number of elements of each collection beyond 1000.
+To protect against such errors, SDK Spans MUST discard attributes, links, and events that would increase the number of elements of each collection beyond the recommended limit of 1000 elements.
 SDKs MAY provide a way to change this limit.

 There SHOULD be a log message emitted by the SDK for the first time a span is discarded due to a limit.
 This message should be emitted once for